awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 **For EC2Launch \(Windows Server 2016 AMIs and later\)**

-1. Import the EC2Launch module:
+1. From a PowerShell prompt with administrative rights, import the EC2Launch module:

    ```
    PS C:\> Import-Module "C:\ProgramData\Amazon\EC2-Windows\Launch\Module\Ec2Launch.psd1"
    ```

-1. Call the Add\-Routes function:
+1. Call the Add\-Routes function to see the list of new routes:

    ```
    PS C:\> Add-Routes